About Hawaii Volcanoes National Park

 The park encompasses 333,000 acres of natural wonders and is situated at 4,000 feet above sea level.
 With its wealth of trails, drives, and activities you will need at least two days to fully experience all the park has to offer.

 Experiencing Hawaii Volcanoes National Park

-One of the best ways to see Volcanoes National Park is with the Volcano Van.
-They offer exciting volcano tours leaving from the major resort destinations of Hilo, Kona and Kohala.
+One of the best ways to see Volcanoes National Park is the Volcano Van.
+They offer exciting volcano tours leaving from the major resort destinations of Hilo, Kona, and Kohala.

 If a guided tour, which we do highly recommend, isn't for you though - rest assured that you can always opt to view the park from the seat of your own car by taking the park's two primary drives: Crater Rim Drive, an 11-mile drive that circles Kilauea Caldera, and Chain of Craters Road which will take visitors from the caldera to the coast for a possible glimpse of lava entry into the ocean.
 A hike out to the current lava flow (when possible) offers a once in a lifetime chance to view Mother Nature at work up close.